uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 One of the states has a double circle.
 By convention, this marks a "final" or "accepting" state, and if we end up there we've achieved some goal.
-There's also a "start" state — that's the one with an arrow coming from nowhere.
+There's also a "start" state &ndash; that's the one with an arrow coming from nowhere.
 Usually the idea is to find a sequence of inputs that gets you from the start state to a final state.
 In the example above, the shortest input to get to state 2 is "a", but you can also get there with "aa", or "aba", or "baaaaa".
-People say that these inputs are "accepted" because they get you from the start state to the final state — it doesn’t have to be the shortest route.
+People say that these inputs are "accepted" because they get you from the start state to the final state &ndash; it doesn’t have to be the shortest route.

 What state would you end up in if the input was the letter "a" repeated 100 times?